 Carbohydrates sit at the centre of our diets and as a nation we love them.
 However, with 63% of adults in the UK overweight and obesity on the rise, experts are now pointing the finger at carbs.

-Dr van Tulleken explains the difference between good and bad carbs and why this is important for us.
+Dr van Tulleken explains the difference between fibre, starch and sugar and why this is important for us.
 Here is his super simple breakdown…